NeuroTechSC/neurotechML/README.md

 9. **Identify Segments**: Segments are identified with 1s in the rolling maximum of "BUTTON".

-10. **Seperate Segments**: The identified segments are then separated into different phoneme groupings.
+10. **Separate Segments**: The identified segments are then separated into different phoneme groupings.

 11. **Plot and Calculate Segment Statistics**: The segments are plotted and statistical analysis is performed.